Theranos Dissolved in its Own Blood Game

 Theranos Dissolved

 This gave Silicon Valley investors FOMO or the fear of missing out.
-Investors threw their investments at Theranos and a rising female in all male dominate Valley received prominence.
+Investors threw their investments at Theranos and a rising female in all male dominant Valley received prominence.
 The credible board of Theranos plays a huge role in the success and protection of the lies of Theranos.
 So how exactly did this all happen?

 Elizabeth Holmes Phobia

-Coming from a wealthy family and a student from Stanford University, she took biotechnology in her first year.
+Coming from a wealthy family and a student at Stanford University, she took biotechnology in her first year.
 She took a job at Genome Institute of Singapore where she worked on technology relating to the erupting disease SARS.
 The disease spread was faster in Asia and East so Genome needed faster devices to detect SARS in patients.

 Too Good to Be True

 It’s a shame that Theranos kept operating for such an elongated period without being noticed as too good to be true.
-Only if Holmes was cunning enough to keep it together and not getting Balwani involved.
-Holmes later on hired Ramesh Balwani, whom she met when she was 18.
+Only if Holmes was cunning enough to keep it together and not get Balwani involved.
+Holmes later hired Ramesh Balwani, whom she met when she was 18.
 Balwani held the position of Chief Operating Officer.
 Balwani was way too underqualified to do the job.

 The Domino Effect

 Later in 2014, the Wall Street Journal published a report that disclosed all the lies behind Theranos and this was the last push on the dominos.
 Before that the employees, the ex-employees, and the unhappy Theranos customers only had pieces of dissatisfying suspicions.
-With WSJ’s report the pieces clicked right into place and the respected organizations began their work.
-FDA never approved of the Edison’s usage nor any of their tests, except just for one.
+With WSJ’s report, the pieces clicked right into place and the respected organizations began their work.
+FDA never approved of Edison’s usage nor any of their tests, except just for one.

 Elizabeth Holmes and Ramesh Balwani had to face the trials and lose everything that they owned.
 Elizabeth Holmes returned all of her shares which summed up to half of the company that she owned.
-She was found guilty on four accounts of fraud and was sentenced twenty years in prison.
+She was found guilty on four accounts of fraud and was sentenced to twenty years in prison.
 They were both fined $500,000 and the company was dissolved.